aquaranto/HIREME/README.md

 -

 ###Work experience
-* Intern at Academic Software Plus in Buffalo NY Oct 2012 to present
+* Intern at Academic Software Plus in Buffalo, NY Oct 2012 to Jan 2013
+* Jr. Rails Developer at Academic Software Plus in Buffalo, NY Jan 2013 to present

 ###Current participation in the developer community